Davospike/segpSPA/The_Process/SystemImplementation.md

 Due to these constraints, we first sought out a strategy to apply to our work approach.
 We knew little and often would be beneficial, ensuring a smoother journey towards a minimal viable product.
 For that reason we set out to compare and contrast the industry standard software development life cycle methods in order to find our approach.

-To help manage workloads, we split up into separate, but closely linked, front and backend teams.
-Daniel Davies, Jack Pike and Harry Smith made up the frontend and Nathan Taylor and Vincenzo Gibliaro on the backend team.
+To help manage workloads, we split up into separate, but closely linked, front and back-end teams.
+Daniel Davies, Jack Pike and Harry Smith made up the front-end and Nathan Taylor and Vincenzo Gibliaro on the back-end team.

 In order to help the team flourish under agile principles (see below), we also gave team members different roles when required to fit the needs of the project.
 Jack took up the role of Product Owner, and was therefore responsible for the stakeholders in the project.
 He assumed this responsibility particularly for the development of our user stories during user testing such as our Likert scale questionnaires.
 Harry was Scrum Master, and in this way, he took charge of developing our sprints and stand-ups.
 This included documentation, planning and coordinating the team effectively.
 The remaining team members assumed their roles as development team members.
 As our team was small, we were all able to provide opinion and input at any stage, but these loosely defined roles helped navigate the team through different stages of the project.
 ### Why Agile?